[Updated: October, 23 2017]

 Thanks for your question, Bob.
 I’m going to give you a few suggestions, then open this one up to your fellow SWLing Post readers, as I suspect there may be some with experience setting up and using an HF receiver on the water.

-Indeed, as Bryan commented, just after I posted this review, readers should note that none of the receivers/transceivers I offer here are designed for maritime use, thus they lack features like GMDSS, DSC and DGPS and have no extra protection from the corrosion of salt water on their circuit boards.
+Important: As Bryan commented, just after I posted this review, readers should note that none of the receivers/transceivers I offer here are designed for maritime use, thus they lack features like GMDSS, DSC and DGPS and have no extra protection from the corrosion of salt water on their circuit boards.

-For my part, as an inlander, I think you’re on the right track with the CommRadio CR-1.
+For my part, as an inlander, I think you’re on the right track with the CommRadio CR-1 or CR-1a.
 Not only will it cover the entire HF spectrum (for HF weather fax, RTTY and many ship-to-shore communications), but it also covers VHF (64 – 260 MHz) and UHF (437 – 512 MHz) frequencies.
 The CR-1 is also a very stable receiver and covers all of the modes you’ll need (upper side-band, lower side-band, AM and FM).

 If you’re space conscious, fortunately the CR-1 has a very small footprint; you could mount it nearly anywhere.
 The CR-1 also has a built-in battery pack and can run/charge on an array of DC voltages (6-18 VDC).

-You may also wish to consider the Alinco DX-R8T (see review) or the Icom R-75.
+You may also wish to consider the Alinco DX-R8T (see our review) or the Icom R-75.
 The Alinco has a detachable face plate, thus may also be easily accommodated.
 The Icom R-75 is a great receiver for your application, as well, but is larger than the CR-1 and does not have a detachable face plate option.

 Again, I think you’re on the right track with the CommRadio CR-1.

 Another option to consider…general coverage ham transceiver